 Understand the Bait-And-Switch Scam

-The term "bait-and-switch" is complained about often by consumers, but it is rarely used correctly.
+Although the term "bait-and-switch" is complained about often by consumers, it's rarely used correctly.
 The legal implications of using actual bait-and-switch offers can be severe and include prosecution, fines, and even the closure of a business.

 The customer will then go to the store to buy the $50 tablet and be confronted with several options:

 - The tablet is available, but it is not actually the advertised tablet.
 Rather, it's an inferior product, perhaps a cheap copy or fake, or one that is refurbished or stripped down to the very bare essentials.
-This happens a lot with digital cameras, when advertisers will offer a new camera for half the retail price, but will then sell something from the "grey" market.
-This is a camera that is not meant to be sold in the US, and will not come with anything other than the body.
-It will also not have a warranty.
-While it is not illegal to sell grey market cameras, it is against the law to advertise them as the real deal and sell them without informing the consumer.
+While it is not illegal to sell refurbished or "grey market" products, it is against the law to advertise them as the real deal and sell them without informing the consumer.

 What Is NOT a Bait-and-Switch offer?

 It is just as important to know what is NOT a bait-and-switch offer because falsely accusing someone of using this tactic can have vast legal implications.
 So, let's clear up the muddy waters of the term.

 The following are situations that consumers often claim to be bait-and-switch but are actually just cases of bad luck, errors, or crafty (but legal) advertising practices.